The Need to Quickly Incapacitate in Self Defence

 Plenty of good practice will give you the confidence, and honed capability, to achieve that.

 As stated above, the hard facts of life are that any prolonged unarmed bout between a bigger stronger person, against a smaller weaker person, is probably only going to end one way.

-The best chance a smaller weaker person will get to prevail, is to catch their attacker completely by surprise, and then get one or two powerful strikes to land on target, before the attacker realises what is happening.
+The best chance a smaller weaker person will get to prevail, is to catch their attacker completely by surprise, and then get as many powerful strikes to land on target as possible, before the attacker realises what is happening.

 This is completely doable because most people have a “relaxed” reaction time of about half a second.
 So if they are not expecting a counter attack, it takes them that long, after they see you start to move, before they do anything at all.
 Which is more than enough time to land one or two good solid blows.

 But once the attacker realises that their supposed defenceless prey is fighting back, that opportunity evaporates, and then it becomes a hard one-on-one slog, with all the odds in the bigger stronger person’s favour.

 Which is why it is extremely important for smaller weaker people to pick their moment carefully.
 Once you launch your attack, do so with speed and every ounce of your ability and aggression, aiming to incapacitate your attacker with your first few blows, because that is your one best chance for you to get away unharmed.

 Understanding what range you need to strike from, is crucial.
 Because you need to get yourself within that range, without alerting your attacker to your intentions, before you can launch your attack.

 Although usually it is your attacker that is trying to get close to you—for the same reasons.

 You need to control the distance between you and the attacker/s, and only allow the range to close at your choosing.
 Alternatively, be ready to launch as soon as you see that you can no longer keep them far enough away for safety.